Ben van der Pluijm

 Isabel Abad (Jaen, Spain) - mineralogy

-New: Toward a sustainable human future (Earth 159)-Projects
+Freshman seminar: Toward a sustainable human future (Earth159)

 Global Change Curriculum and Minor (2004)

-A dedicated sampling laboratory is equipped with separation and preparation equipment (5553 CCL).
-Other departmental facilities offer stable and radiogenic isotope analysis, ICP and other geochemical facilities.
-Extensive technical support is available for all these facilities.
+A dedicated laboratory is equipped with mineral separation and preparation equipment, and includes a Coulter counter (5553 CCL).
+Shared departmental facilities offer extensive stable and radiogenic isotope capabilities, including Ar chronology, and other geochemical approaches.
+Technical support is available for all these facilities.

 O’Brien, T.M., van der Pluijm, B.A., 2012.
 Timing of Iapetus Ocean rifting from Ar geochronology of pseudotachylytes in the St. Lawrence Rift System of southern Quebec.
 Geology, 40, 443–446; doi:10.1130/G32691.1.